prebid/prebid.github.io/adops/gam-native.md

 | isPrebid            | 1                                |
 | hb_cache_id_local   | %%PATTERN:hb_cache_id_local%%    |

+{:start="11"}
-* `Step 9`: Create Prebid line items with price priority and a display ad type that is targeting `hb_pb key-values`.
+11. Create Prebid line items with price priority and a display ad type that is targeting `hb_pb key-values`.
 Associate the creative you added in steps 4 thru 8 (making sure to choose your native format as expected creatives on the line item) to the ad unit you created in the second step.

 ## Attach the Creative to Your Line Item